-The following chart shows the total calories that you can expend on the East Rim Trail while hiking (round-trip) at a typical speed and is based on gross weight (which includes anything carried), the topography, trail length and trail conditions.
+The following chart shows the total calories that you may expend on the East Rim Trail while hiking in the [ A to B ] and [ B to A ] direction at a typical speed and is based on gross weight (which includes anything carried), the topography, trail length and trail conditions.

-Phantom Ranch Topo Map: Download the free East Rim Trail topo map and the adjoining quads to plan your hike.
+Download free East Rim Trail topo maps and the adjoining quads to plan your hike.
 These are full-sheet, 7.5 Minute (1:24,000 scale) Grand Canyon National Park topographic maps.